msreerajan/Python/Lesson1.md

 When you are done.
 Validate your output by testing the code.

-> ## How to validate your output
-In Repl the toolbar on the left side has a check mark at the bottom.
-- Click on that check mark.
-- Click on "Run Tests"

 # Assignment
 1. Research and write about Python language and its application